This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Whisk in the egg yolk and set the bowl aside.
+- Whisk the egg yolk into the cornstarch mixture and set aside.

-- Melt the butter in a deep saucepan set over medium-high heat.
-When the butter has melted, whisk in the brown sugar.
+- In a 2-quart saucepan over medium-high heat, melt the butter.
+Stir in the brown sugar.

 Notes